Deepak Dhar: Awards and honors

 During his doctoral days at Caltech, Dhar held two institutional fellowships; E. P. Anthony fellowship (1972–73) and R. P. Feynman fellowship (1974–76).
 He received the Young Scientist Medal of the Indian National Science Academy in 1983.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 1991.
-Two year's later, International Centre for Theoretical Physics selected him for the 1993 J. Robert Schrieffer Prize.
+Two years later, International Centre for Theoretical Physics selected him for the 1993 J. Robert Schrieffer Prize.
 INSA honored Dhar again in 2001 with the Satyendranath Bose Medal and he received the TWAS Prize of The World Academy of Sciences in 2002.

 Dhar was elected as a fellow by the Indian Academy of Sciences in 1990 where he is a sitting council member.
 He became an elected fellow of the Indian National Science Academy on 1995 and the National Academy of Sciences, India elected him as a fellow in 1999.
 Dhar received the elected fellowship of the World Academy of Sciences in 2006 and was selected for the J. C. Bose National fellowship of the Science and Engineering Research Board in 2007, with the tenure running until 2017.

-Dhar has been chosen for the prestigious Boltzmann Medal award for the year 2022 and becomes the first Indian to receive the honor.
+Dhar was chosen for the prestigious Boltzmann Medal award for the year 2022 and became the first Indian to receive the honor.
 It is bestowed upon a scientist with exceptional contributions in the field of statistical physics, every three year.
 Dhar shares his prize with John Hopfield.
 He received the 2023 Padma Bhushan, the third highest civilian award by Government of India.

+In 2026, Deepak Dhar won the prestigious Dirac Medal awarded by ICTP.
+He shares the prize alonwith other three scientists "for their pioneering contributions to equilibrium statistical mechanics and for extending its concepts and methods into non-equilibrium statistical mechanics, optimization problems, theoretical neuroscience, and, finally, artificial intelligence".